Getting a complete thyroid hormone blood test is critical to understanding and evaluating your thyroid function.

 Checking your reverse T3 can give further insight into the conversion process in your body.

 Patients with poor thyroid conversion will usually present with high reverse T3 levels, low to normal TSH levels, and a low T3.

 Reverse T3 can also give insight into how much competition your body has for cellular binding between T3 and reverse T3.

-Patients with high reverse T3 will often present with weight gain, a very slow metabolism and other symptoms of hypothyroidism.
+Patients with high reverse T3 will often present with weight gain, very slow metabolism, and other symptoms of hypothyroidism.

 Reverse T3 normal & Optimal ranges

 If you are taking T4 thyroid medication you will want your reverse T3 to be less than 15.0.